Fire Museum Moves to Blowing Rock, 1959

 Here’s some selected information:

-• On 1965, April 5, the Fort Lauderdale News reported that least two of the trucks had been stored in a barn for about ten years at Tweetsie Railroad. [ Meaning, perhaps the fire museum building that opened in 1956 did not house all of the collection? ]
+• On 1965, April 5, the Fort Lauderdale News reported that least two of the trucks had been stored in a barn for about ten years at Tweetsie Railroad. [ The collection wasn’t moved to Tweetsie until 1959, so either the citation of “about ten years” is incorrect or, perhaps, there were earlier fire trucks in storage at Tweetsie? ]

 • In 1977, Tweetsie Railroad’s attractions included “an old-time fire house with horse-drawn fire engines.”
 Source: Statesville Record & Landmark, May 28, 1977.

 • In 1977, September 19, Vincent K. O’Meara died at Veteran’s Hospital in Miami [?], FL.
 His still lived in Hialeah.
 He was 57 years old.
-After O’Meara’s death, the museum collection was sold at auction by his widow, cites the Hall of Flame in Phoenix on their web site.
+After O’Meara’s death, the museum collection was sold at auction by his widow, cites the web site of the Hall of Flame museum.
 It says they acquired a large collection of photos, records and memorabilia, as well as several pieces of apparatus.
 Source.

-• In 1981, Tweetsie Railroad’s attractions as listed on an advertisement included a firehouse on Tweetsie Square.
+• In 1981, an advertisement for Tweetsie Railroad mentioned a firehouse on Tweetsie Square.
 Source: Charlotte Observer, June 14, 1981. [ Did Tweetsie retain or buy some of the O’Meara collection after the time of his death?
 TBD. ]

 The Fire Museum Building Today